igorwaw/web-selfhosting/content/pages/prometheus-2.md

 Status: published
 Tags: services

-## Port list
-For the reference, here are the default ports of different components of Prometheus/Grafana stack:
+For the reference, here are the default ports of various components of Prometheus/Grafana stack:

 - 3000  Grafana
 - 9090  Prometheus